NASA-AMMOS/aerie-ui/CONTRIBUTING.md

 - **refactor**: A code change that neither fixes a bug nor adds a feature
 - **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - **test**: Adding missing tests or correcting existing tests

-### Scope

-The scope should be the name of the code area affected (as perceived by the person reading the changelog generated from commit messages).
-Remember this is an optional field.
-If you don't have a good idea for what the scope should be you can just leave it out.

 ### Subject